Twisted Alexander invariant and non-abelian Reidemeister torsion for hyperbolic three-dimensional manifolds with cusps: Definition of the polynomial torsion

-As in the case of manifolds with empty boundary, we will prove the following lemma. \begin{lemma} Let $F$ be the fraction field $\CC(t_1, \ldots, t_{n-1})$.
+Proposition~\ref{prop:acyclic} is a consequence of the following lemma. \begin{lemma} Let $F$ be the fraction field $\CC(t_1, \ldots, t_{n-1})$.
 The homology group has no free part. \end{lemma} \begin{proof}[Proof] The proof is by induction on the number $n$ of variables $t_1, \ldots, t_n$.
 The first step is to prove the lemma in the case of a single variable $t$.